-Answer: By identifying individuals within the entity who are responsible for the critical asset (logical or physical) assigns accountability for the security of that asset.
+Answer: Identifying individuals within the entity who are responsible for the critical asset (logical or physical) assigns accountability for the security of that asset.
 Owners of critical assets are responsible for determining its classification level (logical asset) and restrictions on access (logical and physical).
-For example, an operations center manager would be responsible for determining the areas within the facility that should be restricted to authorized personnel as well as determining what types of information should be restricted in the areas that he is responsible for.
+For example, an Operations Center Manager would be responsible for determining the areas within the facility that should be restricted to authorized personnel.
+He or she would also determine the types of information that should be restricted in the areas for which he or she is responsible.
 The manager would be responsible for assigning classification levels to the information.

-6. Question: Can you further explain the governance section and what you mean by the appropriate level of accountability?
+6. Question: Can you further explain the Governance section and what you mean by the appropriate level of accountability?